-A study of culture and church life and the contemporary religious situation in another country.
-Emphasis will be on the role of congregations and families in both that country and the United States in shaping and nurturing faith through Christian education and curriculum, youth and family ministry, and parish life.
-Short term travel seminar, offered in the summer.
+A study of culture, church life, and the contemporary religious situation in another country.
+An exploration of the roles of households, congregations, and other ministry organizations in shaping and nurturing faith as compared to the United States.
+Short-term travel seminar, available as offered.